๐บ'Telly'

 Here are some examples using common nouns (city, clock, and uncle):

-Back to Square One ↶ What is an Idiom?
-"An idiom is an expression that has a particular meaning (as a group of words) that is differe...
+A Piece of Cake (Idiom) ๐ฐ What is an Idiom?
+"An idiom is an expression that has a particular meaning (as a group of words) that is dif...